oujbih/ARIMA/README.md

 TODO :
-1 bluid model for s&p 500
+1- bluid model for s&p 500
-2 and cac 40 also
+2- and cac 40 also
+3- implementing ANN